“Bibi Yana!”

 This is her way of saying sorry.

-I shrug, accepting her sudden tantrum like every other one she’s thrown before.
+I shrug, accepting her sudden tantrum like every other one

 “So I guess I can now have this dance?”